backstage/backstage/.changeset/cool-baboons-switch.md

 '@backstage/core-components': patch
 ---

-Add a `DelegatedSignInPage` that can be used e.g. for GCP IAP and AWS ALB
+Add a `ProxiedSignInPage` that can be used e.g. for GCP IAP and AWS ALB